Insight-Services-APAC/azure-identity-and-access-powershell/azure/adc/README.md

 }
 ```

-## Setting the ImmutableId to the on-premise ConsistencyGuid
+## Setting the ImmutableId to the MSConsistencyGuid
 ```powershell
 Set-ADUser –UserPrincipalName $Upn -Replace @{'mS-DS-ConsistencyGuid' = [GUID]$ConsistencyGuid }
 ```

-## Converting a ConsistencyGuid to a ImmutableId
+## Converting the ConsistencyGuid to a ImmutableId
 ```powershell
 function ConvertFrom-ConsistencyGuidToImmutableId {
     <#